nguyenthiyenchi/qr-code-app/readme.md

    img = qrcode.make('https://www.google.com/')
    img.save('qr_code.png')
    ```
+The code above generates a QR code with the text 'https://www.google.com/' and saves it as 'qr_code.png'.
+This is just a simple illustration to help you get started with QR code generation.
+You can customize the data and filename as per your requirements.

 ## QR Code Generator
 **1. Run the application:** Double-click the application file or execute the Python script to launch the QR Code Generator.
 The GUI will appear.